 It has a MSRP of $499.
 You can find one for considerably less if patient.
 Even local vendors should be able to sell this watch for $100 under the MSRP.

 When setting this watch, the second hand does not stop.
 The crown pulls out to one position only and that is for adjusting the hands of the watch, excluding the second hand.
-Unlike the Seiko 5 mechanical, this watch can be wound by turning the crown.
+Unlike the classic Seiko 5 mechanical, this watch can be wound by turning the crown.
 I’ve heard some say it doesn’t matter because it will wind when you move around.
 That’s a terrible answer!
 How many times do you favor one watch over another?
 Maybe you don’t feel like wearing your mechanical watch but want to keep it wound and in good shape!
 Sorry Seiko 5 owners.
 You’ll have to put the watch on and jog around the house for 20 minutes!
-Also, once the watch stops (due to not wearing), it’s handy to quickly and thoroughly wind the watch with the stem.
-With this Bulova, you can do that.
+Also, once an automatic mechanical watch stops (due to not wearing), it’s handy to quickly and thoroughly wind the watch with the stem.
+With this Bulova, you can do that easily.

 This watch is also quite bare bones.
-No date, day of week, alarm, back light, chronograph or timer here.
+No date, day of the week, alarm, back light, chronograph or timer here.
 Just time.
 Since pulling the crown doesn’t stop the second hand, even the time isn’t something to get too excited about.
 Then again, is anyone with a mechanical watch really striving for atomic accuracy?
 It is classy though.

 The band feels comfortable enough.
 The quick-release feature is very handy.
 The buttons don’t dig into your wrist like some Citizen bands.
-Unlike many of the Invictas, this watch does not weight a ton.
+Unlike many of the Invictas, this watch does not weigh a ton.
 If you have small wrists, worry not.
 This Bulova fits well without being overly intrusive.

 If this watch looks worthy of you, you can find it at a local mall kiosk, jewelry store or online at my Amazon store.